dreamofwhy/FirstGitPractice/README.md

 15. Go look at your pull request on cs360f14/FirstGitPractice.
 Does it reflect the new commits?

+16. `git checkout master`

-16. Finally, `git merge AddAuthors` copy the commits from AddAuthors over to main
+17. Finally, `git merge --no-ff AddAuthors` copy the commits from AddAuthors over to master

 ###Alternate Path ###
 You could have also done the following: